Samy-Mammeri/SaveDir/README.md

 ## Contributing

 Contributions to the `savedir` project are welcome.
-Please feel free to submit issues and pull requests through the GitHub repository.
+Please feel free to submit any issues and pull requests.